Sunny Side Up (1929 film)

-Sunny Side Up (stylized on-screen as Sunnyside Up) is a 1929 American sound (All-Talking) pre-Code Fox Movietone musical film starring Janet Gaynor and Charles Farrell, with original songs, story, and dialogue by B. G. DeSylva, Lew Brown and Ray Henderson.
+Sunny Side Up (stylized on-screen as Sunnyside Up) is a 1929 American sound (All-Talking) pre-Code Fox Movietone film starring Janet Gaynor and Charles Farrell, with original songs, story, and dialogue by B. G. DeSylva, Lew Brown and Ray Henderson.
 The film features a color sequences in the Multicolor process.
 The romantic comedy/musical premiered on October 3, 1929, at the Gaiety Theatre in New York City.
 The film was directed by David Butler and has a running time of 121 minutes.